hmtinc/Infinity-Pokedex/README.md

-In addition to changing the server info, ensure there should be a access file on your server named isu.accdb to ensure the application is able to store/manage data.
+In addition to changing the server info, ensure there is a access file on your server named isu.accdb to allow the application  to store/manage data.
 A sample database file in included in the repository,